-Floors including sub-floors Repair category 1 Notes No access to the sub floor was possible due to fitted and fixed floor coverings throughout at the time of our visit.
-Within the limitations of our surface inspection there was no indication to suggest significant defects in this area.
-It will however be appreciated that this area was not inspected and therefore no guarantees can be provided in this regard.
+Floors including sub-floors Repair category 1 Notes No obvious significant defects were noted to flooring, within the limitations imposed by fully fitted floor coverings.
 Spillage often occurs to enclosed areas around sanitary fittings and washing appliances with consequent risk of deterioration or decay.
 The need for repairs can be revealed when coverings and fittings are removed.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The internal joinery and kitchen units are showing signs of age and wear.
+Notes The internal joinery and kitchen units appear satisfactory allowing for age and wear.

 Chimney breasts and fireplaces

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes